Accused of a Robbery Crime in Fort Worth? A Fort Worth Robbery Lawyer Can help

 How did the case get resolved?
 The Hampton Criminal Defense Attorneys, PLLC was able to prepare a packet of evidence showing the true circumstances behind what happened and convince the grand jury to lower the charge from a second-degree robbery to a lesser misdemeanor charge of shoplifting, a Class B misdemeanor.
 After being filed as a class B misdemeanor, we were able to qualify the client for a diversion program in Tarrant County, which qualified her for a dismissal of her criminal charges and provide her eligibility to have the robbery arrest expunged from her criminal record.

 Another example of criminal intent being required to be proven beyond a reasonable doubt by the State of Texas is regarding the element of theft.
 In order to sustain a robbery conviction, the prosecutor must prove both criminal intent to commit assault but also criminal intent to commit theft.
 What if an assault did, in fact, take place but there is no evidence that you intended to commit theft?

 Under Texas criminal law, the crime of theft requires proof that you unlawfully appropriated (without the owner’s consent) someone’s property WITH THE INTENT to permanently deprive the owner of the property.
 As you can see, criminal intent must be proven that you intentionally or knowingly appropriated the alleged victim’s property with the intent to permanently deprive them of the property.
-If your criminal defense attorney can show that you lacked the criminal intent to commit theft at the time of the assault, your case may be a viable candidate to be lowered to a lesser charge?
+If your Fort Worth robbery lawyer can show that you lacked the criminal intent to commit theft at the time of the assault, your case may be a viable candidate to be lowered to a lesser charge?